rpartzsch/pytestbeam/README.md

 # pytestbeam
 Python based Monte-Carlo simulation of a test beam setup.
 An EUDET-type Beam telescope is implemented, but other devices can simply be added.
+[Numba](https://numba.pydata.org/) allows for performant calculations, this drastically reduces the compilation time.
 As the physics cases are really simplified this repository serves mostly demonstration purposes.
 For a more complete simulation of test beam setups take a look at [Allpix Squared](https://allpix-squared.docs.cern.ch/)